mabel-dev/opteryx/docs/SQL Reference/01 Introduction.md

 (more rows and columns)
 ~~~

 This query is called a left outer join because the relation mentioned on the left of the join operator will have each of its rows in the output at least once, whereas the relation on the right will only have those rows output that match some row of the left relation.
 When outputting a left-relation row for which there is no right-relation match, empty (null) values are substituted for the right-relation columns.
-Note that how null values are displayed may be different between different systes.
+Note that how null values are displayed may be different between different systems.

-<!---

-Aggregate Functions
+## Aggregate Functions

-Like most other relational database products, DuckDB supports aggregate functions.
+Like most query engines and databases, Opteryx supports aggregate functions.
 An aggregate function computes a single result from multiple input rows.
 For example, there are aggregates to compute the count, sum, avg (average), max (maximum) and min (minimum) over a set of rows.

+<!---
 As an example, we can find the highest low-temperature reading anywhere with:

 SELECT max(temp_lo) FROM weather;